EKG Basics EKG

 Also evaluate if PR Intervals are constant or varying across the EKG strip.
 If they vary, determine if the variations are a steady lengthening until the point where an expected QRS does not appear.

 Lesson #8: QRS

 The QRS complex indicates ventricular depolarization.
 Depolarization triggers contraction of the ventricles.

 Because of the larger tissue mass, the QRS complex is larger than the P wave.
 While the prototypical QRS complex consists of three wave components, one or two of these components may be missing.

-In this step, measure the QRS interval from the end of the PR interval to the end of the S wave.
+In this step, measure the QRS duration from the end of the PR interval to the end of the S wave.
 Use calipers, marking paper or by counting small boxes.
-Normally this interval is 0.06 to 0.12 seconds (1.5 to 3 boxes).
+Normally this will be 0.06 to 0.12 seconds (1.5 to 3 boxes).